a13xp0p0v/a13xp0p0v.github.io/_posts/2020-05-26-debugging-cross-compiler.markdown

 Okay.
 Sunday night...
 So quiet around (kids are sleeping)...
 Time to get some drink and build a compiler with debug symbols and then quickly find the issue in the morning.
 Huh, not so easy.
 And the painful fun began.

 I needed a cross compiler that builds the kernel for `arm64` on my `x86_64` machine.
 There are many nice tutorials about creating it, for example [this][5] and [this][6] and [that][7].
 I struggled with them for several hours, but failed.
-Making `libgcc` was missing various headers all the time.
+Making `libgcc` was missing various headers every time.
 Finally a nice idea crossed my tired mind: __give up and just install debug symbols for the cross compiler package in the build container, so easy!__ Nice, I went to sleep satisfied with that.

 ## Give me debug symbols!